 You may well be sitting in front of your monitor all day, regardless of whether you've jumped on the laptop bandwagon or not, so making sure that you have the right one is essential for the benefit of your eyes and physical health.

-Choosing the right monitor doesn't only mean getting one that doesn't flicker, or that looks nice.
+Choosing the correct monitor doesn't only mean getting one that doesn't flicker, or that looks nice.
 There's also the productivity aspect as well as the total cost of ownership to account for.

-Below is the list of monitors that we have shortlisted for business users (and others), each of them with their own specific strengths which may make them more useful for some audiences than others.
+Below are the monitors that we have shortlisted for business users (and others), each of them with their own specific strengths which may make them more useful for some audiences than others.

 1. Viewsonic VA2055Sa